 Buyer’s finances: If the buyer is a cash purchaser, fewer problems arise but if the buyer requires a mortgage it may take several weeks before a mortgage offer is produced.
 The length of time will depend upon how quickly the buyer submits his or her application for a mortgage, together with supporting evidence of income etc., how long it takes for the lender’s valuer to inspect the property and, of course, there may be issues arising out of the valuation that has to be resolved.

-Taking all this into consideration, it is possible to achieve an exchange of contracts with around four weeks, but on average it takes six to eight weeks to reach the exchange of contracts.
+Taking all this into consideration, it is possible to achieve an exchange of contracts with around four weeks, but on average it takes twelve to sixteen weeks to reach the exchange of contracts.
 The completion date is agreed on exchange and inserted into the contract.
 This the date upon which keys are handed over by the seller to the buyer and the buyer can take occupation.

 If you are buying a property with assistance from a lender i.e. a mortgage, then usually they will insist upon the searches being carried out.